DOT website consumer protection pages help travelers.

 DOT is failing to inform passengers of their international rights to compensation

 That notification is not published.
 However, for any leg of an international itinerary, Montreal Convention Article 19 mandates that airlines are liable for damages caused by delay.
-Compensation up to approximately $6,450.
+Compensation is up to SDR 5,346 (approximately US$7,000).
 The airline must prove it took all reasonable measures to prevent the damage caused by the delay or that it was impossible to take such measures.
+Baggage rules (per person) are set at SDR 1,288 (about US$ 1,700).